April 21, 2020

 Participants will have the right to choose one (1) day each week to substitute a maximum of four (4) securities underlying all term repo transactions.
 Participants must give the Bank of Canada notice of the substitution by noon two business days prior to the substitution date and in accordance with the Bank's Master Repurchase Agreement.
 Substitutions must be confirmed in writing by sending an email to firstname.lastname@example.org.

-Securities pledged for substitution must meet the eligibility requirements for the original transaction.
-Only NHA MBS satisfying the eligibility requirements may be pledged for NHA MBS transactions.
-All other eligible securities, excluding NHA MBS, may be pledged for regular transactions.
+Securities used for substitution must meet the eligibility requirements for the original transaction.
+Only NHA MBS satisfying the eligibility requirements may be used for NHA MBS transactions.
+Own-name bankers’ acceptances’ and own-name promissory notes cannot be used as substitute securities.
+All other eligible securities, excluding NHA MBS, may be used for regular transactions.

 Eligible counterparties must have made the appropriate legal arrangements with the Bank of Canada.